 What led you to choose to study in London, and at London Met specifically?

-I attended an open day and liked how the lectures introduced the content of the whole course.
-The University also had a Digital Forensics and IT security course, which is quite rare, and only provided by a few universities.
+I attended an open day and liked how the lecturers introduced the content of the whole course.
+The University also had a Digital Forensics and Cyber Security course, which is quite rare, and only provided by a few universities.

 I’m a member of the Computer Society which provides frequent emails about upcoming talks regarding to IT.
 I’ve attended several interesting ones which was mostly related to security, but they also organise talks relating to other aspects of computing.
 I like to attend talks where the guest speakers come from big companies such as Lloyds, Met Police or Google, where you can speak to the guests and network.